valsamovich/cs.github.io/docs/data-engineering.md

 Computer programming languages for **defining data structures**:

-- **Data Manipulation Language** (DML) -  is used to retrieve, store, modify, delete, insert and update data in database.
+- **Data Manipulation Language** (DML) is used to retrieve, store, modify, delete, insert and update data in database.
 Examples: `SELECT`, `UPDATE`, `INSERT` statements.
 - **Data Definition Language** (DDL) is used to create and modify the structure of database objects in database.
 Examples: `CREATE`, `ALTER`, `DROP` statements.
-- **Data Control Language** (DCL)is used to create roles, permissions, and referential integrity as well it is used to control access to database by securing it.
+- **Data Control Language** (DCL) is used to create roles, permissions, and referential integrity as well it is used to control access to database by securing it.
 Examples: `GRANT`, `REVOKE` statements.
 - **Transactional Control Language** (TCL) is used to manage different transactions occurring within a database.
 Examples: `COMMIT`, `ROLLBACK` statements.

 ## `scp`